 How do I know if I have a package?

 A signature slip will be placed in your mailbox.
 Take the slip and your ID card to the service window to pick up your package.

 Yes, we provide USPS, UPS, and FedEx service at our service window.

 Because of our environment, we are not subject to most of the problems of a large city campus; however, we are not insulated from crime.
 Most of the incidents that happen at KSC occur between students.
 Information about campus crime, crime statistics and how to report a crime can be found in the annual Campus Crime Report or enter the following in your browser: http://www.keene.edu/administration/policy/detail/clery-report/download/.
 For up to the minute information, follow us on Twitter @KSCDCS and like us on Facebook: https://www.facebook.com/KSCCampusSafety/

 Does KSC offer safety escorts?

 Yes, personal safety escorts are available on campus before and after shuttle hours.
-Escorts may walk or drive and are provided on a staff-available basis.
+Escorts may be walking or driven and are provided on a staff-available basis.
 There may be times when you are asked to wait at your location until an officer is available.
-If you are asked to wait in a parking lot, please remain in your vehicle with the doors locked until you see a Department vehicle or a Department of Campus Safety Officer.
+If you are asked to wait in a parking lot, please remain in your vehicle with the doors locked until you see a Campus Safety Officer.
 Flash your lights and the officer will come to you.
-Call the Department of Campus Safety at (603) 358-2228 or stop in to Grafton House to request an escort.
+Call the Department of Campus Safety at (603) 358-2228 or stop in to Keddy House to request an escort.

 Can freshmen have cars on campus?